 Priego de CordobaHere we stay in a **** cortijo on the edge of the town.
 It is in tranquil natural surroundings, with pleasant gardens and an indoor pool and jacuzzi.
-The hotel also has a fantastic restaurant, where we will take dinner.
+The hotel also has a fantastic restaurant.

 MontefrioThis pleasant hotel is housed in a 19th century olive mill.
 It is set just 200m from the historic town center and offers fantastic views across the Priego and Parapanda mountain ranges.

-In the evening at this hotel we will sample the local olive oil before taking dinner.
+In the evening at this hotel we will sample the local olive oil.

 GranadaIn Granada we stay in a fantastic **** hotel situated in between the Alhambra Palace and the Historic Center.
 It is a comfortable walking distance from all the major sights, inclduing the magnificent Albayzin district.
 The hotel itself is set around a traditional Andalucian courtyard.